-In a speech announcing the formation of the day, President Truman "praised the work of the military services at home and across the seas" and said, "it is vital to the security of the nation and to the establishment of a desirable peace."
+In a speech announcing the creation of the day, President Truman "praised the work of the military services at home and across the seas."
+He said, "It is vital to the security of the nation and to the establishment of a desirable peace."

-"Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, towards the goal of readiness for any eventuality.
-It is the first parade of preparedness by the unified forces of our land, sea, and air defense.
+"Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, toward the goal of readiness for any eventuality.
+It is the first parade of preparedness by the unified forces of our land, sea, and air defense."

 Video: Armed Forces Day Tribute